Modular session types for objects: Abstract

 \section{Abstract}

 Session types allow communication protocols to be specified type-theoretically so that protocol implementations can be verified by static type checking.
 We extend previous work on session types for distributed object-oriented languages in three ways.
 (1) We attach a session type to a class definition, to specify the possible sequences of method calls.
 (2) We allow a session type (protocol) implementation to be \emph{modularized}, i.e.\ partitioned into separately-callable methods.
 (3) We treat session-typed communication channels as objects, integrating their session types with the session types of classes.
 The result is an elegant unification of communication channels and their session types, distributed object-oriented programming, and a form of typestate supporting non-uniform objects, i.e.\ objects that dynamically change the set of available methods.
 We define syntax, operational semantics, a sound type system, and a sound and complete type checking algorithm for a small distributed class-based object-oriented language with structural subtyping.
 Static typing guarantees that both sequences of messages on channels, and sequences of method calls on objects, conform to type-theoretic specifications, thus ensuring type-safety.
 The language includes expected features of session types, such as delegation, and expected features of object-oriented programming, such as encapsulation of local state.
-The main ideas presented herein have been implemented as a prototype, extending Java 1.4.